Sri Aurobindo Circle

 Sri Aurobindo Circle is an annual periodical of the Sri Aurobindo Ashram that was originally published in Bombay, but later from the Pondicherry ashram.
+It was established in 1945.
 During 1947 instalments of Savitri were published in it.
 As with other ashram journals it contained, besides the writings of Sri Aurobindo, essays and poems written by his disciples and devotees and by students of his thought.